bahramali/NFTMonitoring/README.md

 requests default to `https://api.hydroleaf.se`.
 For pages that communicate with the backend (such as the Notes page), this should point to a running API instance that exposes the expected endpoints.

+Use `VITE_BASE_PATH` when deploying the app under a sub‑directory (for example, `/super-admin/`).
+The build falls back to `/super-admin/` if the variable is not set, ensuring asset URLs remain valid when reloading nested routes in the admin console.

 These variables are used to establish the MQTT connection.
 Make sure the file is named `.env` and each variable starts with the `VITE_` prefix so that Vite exposes them to the frontend.